 The LIPs to be financed within the Programme were selected and agreed by the JPC.
-The list of proposed LIPs is enclosed in Annex no. 1.
-No other projects may be selected through direct award procedure.
+The list of proposed LIPs is enclosed in Annex no. 1..

 More details on the LIPs implementation is provided in the chapter dedicated to the implementation of the Programme.